 - Nanomedicine and BioMedical Engineering (nBME)*

 * Concentration requirement to enroll in Summer Research Program.
 SRP mentor must be approved by the Concentration Director(s).

 Program Timeline (example)

 In January, students will have the opportunity to apply to a scholarly Concentration of their interest.
-Once students have selected and have been accepted into a concentration, they will have the opportunity to select a faculty mentor, identify a scholarly project, and explore funding opportunities.
+Once students have selected and have been accepted into a concentration, they will have the opportunity to select a faculty mentor, and identify a scholarly project.

 In the Summer after the first year, students will engage in concentration activities as required.
 Students may also be eligible to participate in the Summer Research Program where they can focus on their scholarly project (10 weeks).